ampaire/react-calculator/README.md

 ## INTRODUCTION
-In this project you will learn how to build a very simple React application.
-You will work in a real-world project for a fictional company that requires your help.
-The project has been split into multiple milestones, and each milestone has functional and technical requirements that you will need to implement.
+In this project, I learnt how to build a very simple React application.
+It is a real-world project for a fictional company that requires my help.
+The project was split into multiple milestones, and each milestone had functional and technical requirements that I needed to implement.

 ### OBJECTIVE

 Math-magicians is a fictional company based in France.
-They have requested your help to build a simple product that would assist them with their calculations.
+They have requested my help to build a simple product that would assist them with their calculations.
 An important thing to notice is that they have asked for a product that is not just fully-functional, but also beautiful and user-friendly.

 ## [Demo Link](https://magic-calculator.netlify.app/)